justunsix/garden/src/content/docs/notes/005-Tech-Microsoft-Outlook.md

 ### Alternative method to saving email templates

-Source: June M at work
+Source: Correspondence with June M at work

 - In Outlook, create a new message and format it as a template.
 Save it as a draft